 Pre-Registration Helps Civics Education: Preregistration provides a relevant and practical context for teaching civics.
-Students take Civics&Economics generally in the 10th grade to "acquire the skills and knowledge necessary to become responsible and effective citizens in an inter-dependent world."
+Students take American History: Founding Principles, Civics and Economics in high school to "prepare students to become responsible and effective citizens in an interdependent world."